codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 Instead of setting this up from scratch, start from the template for this step in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments).
 We'll go through what this contains in the next two sections.

+Our overall aim is to structure our CDK into three main groupings:

+- `Cloud`: Hosted Zones, VPC, Certificates, infrequently changing things
+- `Platform`: DynamoDB, Cache, SQS
+- `Services`: Lambdas, API Gateway, etc

+This split is based on the frequency something changes, and allows us to deploy freqeuently changing stacks without having to also look at things that very rarely change.
+In this part of the series we will set up the `Cloud` stack.

 ### Explanation: CDK Stack

 We structure our CDK stack as follows: